YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/services/codec_service.rst

         :param payload_map: Module name payload map.
         :param entity_map: Module name entity map.
         :return: A ``std::map`` of the decoded `Entity`.
-        :raises YCPPError: If an error has occurred.
+        :raises YError: If an error has occurred.